Break Away (Ivy Quainoo song)

 "Break Away" is a song originally recorded by German singer Ivy Quainoo for her 2012 album, Ivy.
+Retitled "Breakaway", it was covered by Canadian singer Celine Dion for her English-language studio album, Loved Me Back to Life (2013).

+Celine Dion version

-Titled "Breakaway", it was covered by Canadian singer Celine Dion for her English-language studio album, Loved Me Back to Life (2013).
-"Breakaway" was co-written by Johan Fransson, Tim Larsson, Tobias Lundgren and Audra Mae, and produced by Play Production.
-The song was released by Dion as a promotional single in the United Kingdom on 5 December 2013 and in France on 22 January 2014.
+"Breakaway" was covered by Celine Dion for her eleventh English-language studio album, Loved Me Back to Life (2013).
+It was co-written by Johan Fransson, Tim Larsson, Tobias Lundgren and Audra Mae, and produced by Play Production.
+The song was released by Dion as a promotional single by Columbia Records in the United Kingdom on 5 December 2013 and in France on 22 January 2014.